skip to main content

 2. The student or the student’s parent will have a conference with the principal/designee and/or any other appropriate personnel during the suspension period.

-3. If a principal determines that a suspension up to ten (10) school days is warranted, he/she will inform the student and the student’s parent of the reason(s) for the suspension within one school day after the conclusion of the investigation.
+3. If a principal determines that a suspension up to ten (10) school days is warranted, they will inform the student and the student’s parent of the reason(s) for the suspension within one school day after the conclusion of the investigation.
 Verbal communication is to be attempted in cases of suspension.
 However, other forms of notification may be utilized when verbal communication cannot be made, including the use of written notices, email, and administrative conferences with the student and the parent.
-If a student is suspended he/she will not be released from school during the initial day of suspension without parent notification.
+If a student is suspended they will not be released from school during the initial day of suspension without parent notification.

 4. If a principal determines that a suspension of any length is warranted, the student’s parent will receive a letter that includes: